microscaler/tinkerbell/crates/scheduler/README.md

 ```

 The task is then moved to a timed wait queue, and resumed later by the scheduler.
+When no tasks are ready, a virtual `TickClock` advances instantly so that
+`Sleep` durations never block the thread.

 Tasks automatically yield back to the scheduler after each call to `TaskContext::syscall`,
 ensuring cooperative execution across all running tasks.
 When a task simply